 HPV infection causes genital warts and a number of cancers including cervical cancer.
 Cervical cancer is the most common cancer due to HPV and affects 13,000 women each year, causing ~ 4000 deaths.
 If we look at the statistics closer to home, a woman dies every 3 to 4 days in Indiana due to cervical cancer.
 This type of cancer was previously the most common cause of cancer death for women in the United States.
 The rate of death due to cervical cancer has decreased by 50% over the past 30 years due to early detection by PAP / HPV tests, and due to the HPV vaccine.

 How can you learn more about HPV and understand it better from those who have been through it?
 The Society of Gynecologic Oncology offers an eye-opening documentary titled: Someone You Love: The HPV Epidemic.
 This documentary takes you into the lives of five different women and their stories of HPV and cervical cancer.

 The Centers for Disease Control also offer extensive education about HPV.

 Lowering the Risk for You and Those You Love

-Note: Gardasil 9, one of the specific HPV vaccines, is now indicated for persons up to age 45.
+Note: Gardasil 9 is now indicated for persons up to age 45.
 More information is available from the company's website.